Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 Removal of the uterus and ovaries

-The time from the operation to the restoration of normal health and ability to work is called the postoperative period.
-After a hysterectomy during this period of time, it is recommended:
+The time from the operation to the restoration of normal well-being and ability to work is called the postoperative period.
+After a hysterectomy, during this period of time it is recommended:

-• wear a tightening bandage for at least two weeks from the date of surgery;
+• wear a compression bandage for at least two weeks after surgery;

 • refrain from taking a bath (replace with a shower), sexual intercourse and intense physical activity for 6 weeks.

-For a speedy recovery after surgery, you should start physical activity as soon as possible.
-These can be simple gymnastic exercises agreed with the doctor.
-It is also necessary to follow a diet: exclusion from the diet of sweet, smoked, flour, alcoholic beverages and other products that irritate the mucous membrane.
+For a speedy recovery after surgery, you should begin physical activity as soon as possible.
+These can be simple gymnastic exercises, agreed with your doctor.
+It is also necessary to follow a diet: exclusion from the diet of sweets, smoked foods, flour products, alcoholic beverages and other foods that irritate the mucous membranes.

-Life after the removal of the uterus and ovaries inevitably undergoes a number of changes.
-They affect both the physiological and psycho-emotional state.
+Life after removal of the uterus and ovaries inevitably undergoes a number of changes.
+They affect both physiological and psycho-emotional states.

 The operation cannot but affect the psycho-emotional state of a woman